utshomax/postman-docs/src/pages/docs/getting-started/about-postman-agent.md

 ### The Postman Cloud Agent

 The Postman Cloud Agent enables you to bypass the limitations that exist in the browser by allowing API requests to originate in the browser, but be routed through Postman's cloud servers.
-The Postman Cloud Agent overcomes the CORS limitations of browsers and acts as your agent for making API requests from the Postman web app.
+The Cloud Agent overcomes the CORS limitations of browsers and acts as your agent for making API requests from the Postman web app.

 Your team can make a set number of requests using the Postman Cloud Agent each month.
 Your [team's usage limits](/docs/collaborating-in-postman/working-with-your-team/collaboration-overview/#team-usage-limits) are based on your [plan type](https://www.postman.com/pricing/).
 To view your team's usage of the Postman Cloud Agent, see [Managing add-ons](/docs/administration/billing/#managing-add-ons).